ottozastrow/indexAnyFrontend/standlet/docs/docs/vigilance/Article 89 - Analysis of serious incidents and field safety corrective actions.md

 users or other persons, and shall clearly indicate all the actions to be taken by users.</p>
    <p class="norm">The manufacturer shall enter the field safety notice
-in the electronic system referred to in Article&nbsp;92 through which that notice shall be accessible to the public.</p>
+in the electronic system referred to in [[[[Article&nbsp;92](../vigilanceArticle 92 - Electronic system on vigilance and on postmarket surveillance.md)](../vigilanceArticle 92 - Electronic system on vigilance and on postmarket surveillance.md)](../vigilanceArticle 92 - Electronic system on vigilance and on postmarket surveillance.md)](../vigilanceArticle 92 - Electronic system on vigilance and on postmarket surveillance.md) through which that notice shall be accessible to the public.</p>
    <p class="norm">9.&nbsp;&nbsp;The competent authorities shall
 actively participate in a procedure in order to coordinate their